wjr2/reinstall_homebrew/README.md

-#### A couple of quick scripts to automagically install a list of homebrew formulae
+#### A BASH script to automagically install a list of homebrew formulae

 -- Requirements: